cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/shm_open.rst

    the file descriptor may be closed without affecting the memory mapping.

-   The operation of ``shm_unlink()`` is analogous to ``unlink(2)``: it removes a shared memory object name, and, once all processes have unmapped the object, de-allocates and destroys the contents of the associated memory region.
+   The operation of ``shm_unlink()`` is analogous to ``unlink(2)``: it removes a shared memory object *name*, and, once all processes have unmapped the object, deallocates and destroys the contents of the associated memory region.
 After a successful ``shm_unlink()``, attempts to `shm_open()` an object with the same name will fail (unless ``O_CREAT`` was specified, in which case a new, distinct object is created).